Anaconda's Carr Fork Project

 September 12, 1985

-Before Kennecott purchased the Anaconda property in 1985, the north west corner of the mine levels were so tight it was hard to get locomotives and cars around the levels.
+Before Kennecott purchased the Anaconda property in 1985, the north west corner of the mine levels on the Bingham Canyon side were so tight it was hard to get locomotives and cars around the levels.
 From about 5940 elevation up to 6240 elevation, there were daily derailments due to the tight clearances and sharp curves on the rail lines, which were necessary to avoid the Anaconda property lines.
 (Gary C. Curtis, posted to Bingham Canyon History group on Facebook, May 22, 2018)

 "New York -- Kennecott, Salt Lake City, has purchased a portion of the Carr Fork, Utah, copper mine from Anaconda Minerals Co., Denver.
 The deal alters an original plan announced late last year between the two producers to jointly operate their Utah copper mining properties.
 "The purpose of the direct purchase was to give us flexibility in any future mining of the ore reserves which lie along the western boundary of our property," a Kennecott spokesman said."
 (American Metal Markets, October 3, 1985)

-Specifically, the Anaconda interests that were purchased by Kennecott included the controlling 86 percent ownership of New Bingham Mary Mining Company, which adjoined Kennecott's property.
+Specifically, in addition to the facilities stretching along Pine Canyon on the Tooele side, the Anaconda interests that were purchased by Kennecott included the controlling 86 percent ownership of New Bingham Mary Mining Company, which adjoined Kennecott's property.
 New Bingham Mary had been organized in 1929, but very little activity took place until August 1978 when Anaconda was able to purchase its 86 percent ownership of New Bingham Mary stock.
 Through its majority ownership, Anaconda caused a lease to be assigned to itself, and the ore body was developed and worked from August 1979 to November 1981, solely by underground methods.
 In September 1985, Kennecott bought all of Anaconda's shares of New Bingham Mary.
 In November 1987, Kennecott assigned the previous Anaconda lease to itself, and began stripping overburden from the ore body, and mining the ore body by open pit methods.
 In 1997, the Kennecott-controlled management proposed to merge New Bingham Mary into Bingham Consolidation Company, a wholly owned subsidiary of Kennecott.
 The merger of the two companies into a new Bingham Consolidated Company was completed on January 1, 1998.
 (Bingham Consolidation Company vs. Groesbeck, Utah Court of Appeals, November 26, 2004)

 January 13, 1987

 "As you are well aware, we were very active at the Carr Fork site during the Summer and Fall of 1986 conducting active reclamation.
 Phase I of this work, which included all of the earth moving, grading, seeding, and surface water diversion, was completed in mid-December.
 All that remains to be completed is the planting of the containerized stock.
 This work is scheduled to begin in the early Spring of 1987 and should be completed by June of 1987."
-(Documents on file with Utah Division of Oil, Gas & Mining, Acct #M0450004, January 1987)
+(Kennecott Copper comments, in documents on file with Utah Division of Oil, Gas & Mining, Acct #M0450004, January 1987)

 July 1988